-It's a brand-new year with brand-new opportunities, and Massachusetts public schools are ready.
+This school year, Massachusetts public schools are more than ready.
 From strategies to accelerate student learning to our continued commitment to diversity, we're doing more to make sure every student has the supports to go further — every step of the way.

 Massachusetts school districts will receive approximately $2.8 billion in state and federal pandemic relief money over the 2021–22 school year and fall 2024.
-The money is primarily in the form of federal coronavirus relief funds, and districts can spend it on a wide range of priorities in order to meet students' academic, social, emotional, and mental health needs resulting from the pandemic.
+The money is primarily in the form of federal coronavirus relief funds, and districts can spend it on a wide range of priorities in order to meet students' academic, social, emotional, and mental health needs.

-The U.S. Department of Agriculture extended school meal waivers, allowing universal free school meals to continue throughout the state through the end of the 2021-22 school year.
+The U.S. Department of Agriculture extended school meal waivers for all students across the state through the end of the 2021-22 school year.
 Families in need of food assistance can also consider applying for the Supplemental Nutrition Assistance Program (SNAP).
 SNAP outreach materials are available online in 11 languages.

 We know that students have a wide variety of strengths and areas of growth.
-We're encouraging districts to accelerate learning as outlined in our Acceleration Roadmap, which sets three priorities for the year: fostering a sense of belonging for students in school, working to understand student strengths and needs, and providing access to grade-appropriate work.
+We're encouraging districts to accelerate learning as outlined in our Acceleration Roadmap, which sets three priorities: fostering a sense of belonging for students in school, working to understand student strengths and needs, and providing access to grade-appropriate work.

 More information about special education during the 2021-22 school year can be downloaded in these FAQs.